Diversity makes marketing sense to discover ways to increase website traffic without SEO (search engine optimization).

-But for the time, your blog will gain more exposure to the influencer audience and their networks.
-The hardest part of influencer marketing is finding the right influencer to promote your content.
+Your blog will gain more exposure to the influencer audience and their networks for a moment.
+The hardest part is finding the right influencer to promote your content.

 You need tools to make things easier.
-Ninja Outreach is the go-to tool for most marketers doing influencer marketing.
+Ninja Outreach is the go-to tool for many marketers who leverage influencer marketing for business growth.

-Ninja Outreach makes finding and reaching out to an influencer/bloggers easier through is outreach mode.
-And managing multiple templates, campaign, client, and URL is also a breeze with the Ninja outreach tool.
+Ninja Outreach makes finding and reaching out to influencers/bloggers easier through its outreach mode.
+Managing multiple templates, campaigns, clients, and URLs is also a breeze with the Ninja outreach tool.

-You must have read a ton of articles about the need to perfect your content headline.
-Yet, you seem not to pay any if at all little attention to it.
+You must have read many articles about perfecting your content headline.
+Yet, you seem not to pay any, if at all, little attention to it.

-More often, a great article headline is the difference between content that falls flat on its face and a winning article.
+A great headline is often a difference between content that falls flat on its face and a winning article.

 Sure, the headline is not the only determinant factor that guarantees an article’s success, but it is the first element in your content that your potential blog readers see first.

-It is an established fact that out of every 100 potential readers that come in contact with your content, 80 out of these figures will only read the headline and just 20 might consider reading the rest of the information.
+It is a fact that out of every 100 potential readers that come in contact with your content, 80 out of these figures will only read the headline, and just 20 might consider reading the rest of the information.

-You too can master the art of writing irresistible article headline by following some of the below-listed guidelines:
+You can master the art of writing irresistible article headlines by following these tips:

 Since about 50% of your content success depends on the effectiveness of its headline, you’ll need to pay careful attention to perfecting your headline formula.

-According to a study done by BuzzSumo from analyzing 100 million articles shows that number present in an article headline is one of the topmost reasons why content goes viral.
+According to a study by BuzzSumo from analyzing 100 million articles, the number in an article headline is one of the top reasons content goes viral.

 No one will read your content.

-But don’t go too crystal clear on your headline information, leave room for.
+But don’t go too crystal clear about your headline information; leave room for…

-Yes, you need to be specific with your headline but don’t forget to arouse curiosity too.
-It is the infinite power behind a great headline that makes people just want to read the rest of the information.
+Yes, it would be best to be specific with your headline but don’t forget to arouse curiosity.
+The infinite power behind a great headline makes people want to read the rest of the information.

-If you gave everything away in your headline, your readers might have no reason to read the body content because everything they need to know as been spelled out in the headline.
+If you gave everything away in your headline, your readers might have no reason to read the body content because everything they need to know has been summarized in the headline.

 Depending on who, I might have no other reason to read through the rest of the content.
-You already tell me all that it’s to know about the information.
+You already told me all that it is to know about the information.

 “Why Users spend 3 minutes 45 seconds on Facebook: a data-backed Study”.